 Star Trek was a huge box office hit and spawned a 2013 sequel, Into Darkness.
 Although entertaining, the movie was largely overshadowed by the is he/isn't he controversy surrounding Benedict Cumberbatch's casting as Khan.
 (As it turned out, he was, indeed, playing the classic Trek villain.)

 Yet more box office moolah led to 2016's Star Trek Beyond, co-written by new Scotty actor Simon Pegg, although it failed to recoup the financial rewards of the previous movies and effectively put franchise plans on ice.
 As THR reports, Pine, Quinto and the rest of the crew, including Zoe Saldana (who plays Uhura), were close to signing on the dotted line in 2018, but the deal fell through.
-There have also been longstanding rumours of a Star Trek project from Quentin Tarantino, but this appears to have been put on ice.

 Star Trek 4 will be helmed by WandaVision director Matt Shakman, who will work from a revised script that has been co-authored by Josh Friedman (Terminator: Dark Fate: the upcoming Avatar 2).
 No more details are forthcoming at this stage, but stay tuned to the Cineworld blog for more developments.